openslide/openslide.github.io/docs/testsuite/index.md

 To run a subset of the test cases, you can use a glob pattern:

     ./driver run 'mirax*'

+You can also run the test cases under Clang sanitizers.
+This will catch undefined behavior, memory leaks, invalid memory accesses, double frees, etc., but is somewhat slow.

+    ./driver sanitize

 You can also run the test cases under Valgrind.
 This will catch memory leaks, invalid memory accesses, double frees, etc.  It is also very slow.